andyboeh/esphome-dmx512/README.md

 The above example shows use cases for this, where certain outputs are used for hardware effects selection on the DMX fixture, using a `select` component, and parameters can be adjusted from `number` entities.

+_Tip:_ Usage of `gamma_correct: 0` in the lights configuration is likely required for most fixtures, as the gamma compensation is usually already done in their hardware.
+This can be observed when, without this setting set to 0, dimming to around 10% will actually turn the lights off.
+ESPHome has `gamma_correct` set to `2.8` [by default](https://esphome.io/components/light/index.html).

 ## Wiring

 You can use an RS485-TTL adapter module to connect your ESP device with the DMX bus.